 Wearing contacts while you sleep is one of the worst things you can do for your eyes.
-Your eyes rely on oxygen from the air to keep them healthy and hydrated, contact lenses in themselves can reduce the amount of oxygen your eyes receive.
+Your eyes rely on oxygen from the air to keep them healthy and hydrated, contact lenses can reduce the amount of oxygen your eyes receive.

-According to the US Centers for Disease Control and Prevention (CDC), Sleeping in contact lenses increases the risk for contact lens related eye infections by six to eightfold.
+According to the US Centers for Disease Control and Prevention (CDC), Sleeping in contact lenses increases the risk of contact lens related eye infections by six to eightfold.
 The most common hygiene mistake contact lens wearers make is wearing lenses while sleeping.
 While it might seem like no big deal to you, wearing contacts to bed is one of the worst things you could do to your eyes.
 Not only does sleeping with contacts increase the risk of eye infection, but it could also cause permanent damage to your corneas.

 Can I Have A Nap With My Contact Lenses In?

-Although we are probably all guilty of taking a short nap in our contact lenses it is still strongly advised against.
-While it's true that wearing contacts during a short nap is less of a risk than an full sleep cycle, that doesn't mean there's no risk at all.
+Although we are all probably guilty of taking a short nap in our contact lenses it is still strongly advised against.
+While it's true that wearing contacts during a short nap is less of a risk than a full sleep cycle, that doesn't mean there's no risk at all.
 Even a 15-minute nap can seriously reduce the amount of oxygen reaching your eyes, putting you at greater risk of eye infections and corneal ulcers.

 Which Contact Lenses Can You Sleep In?

 According to The National Center for Biotechnology Information (NCBI) the only safe contact lenses to sleep in or nap in are extended wear contact lenses, these have been specifically created with sleeping in mind, so contain materials such as, lotrafilcon A, an Aquaform which makes sleeping in lenses much safer.
 These special ingredients make the lens more permeable, allowing up to 6 times more oxygen to the cornea.